Introduction

 Luckily enough, there is a third way to populate your website with thousands of real estate listings in just minutes – the Bridge Interactive API, which is based on the RESO standard.

-If you already heard about RETS or are using it, then you probably heard about the RESO Web API as well.
 But why switch from RETS to RESO?
 Although RETS has been the standard of data transport for close to two decades, it is no longer being supported or updated.
 Many MLSs have switched over to using the RESO Web API instead of RETS.

 Let’s take a closer look at the advantages of using this API, which uses RESO technology: